DIS Investors Have Opportunity to Lead The Walt Disney Company Securities Fraud Lawsuit

-BENSALEM, Pa., June 16, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Walt Disney Company ("Disney" or the "Company") (NYSE: DIS).
+LOS ANGELES, June 21, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Walt Disney Company ("Disney" or the "Company") (NYSE: DIS).

 Class Period: December 10, 2020 – November 8, 2022